Self-Guided Tours in Alsace

 Alsace Christmas Markets - ©Lois Moreno - CDT Alsace

 Maybe what we enjoy the most about Alsace Christmas markets are the nice decorations all over the places: on the streets, in the windows of all the homes . . . everywhere you look!
 And if you get lucky with a bit of snow, it is magical!

 Now, visiting Alsace Christmas markets requires some logistics and you need to be an early bird for reserving.
 While the Christmas market season starts in late November and ends on the first days of January, most accommodations are fully booked a year ahead.
 Thus, based on this, please plan ahead and do not hesitate to contact us.

-The vineyards of Alsace are postcard landscapes with the half-timbered towns and the Vosges mountains in the backgroundss.
+The vineyards of the Alsace wine region are postcard landscapes with the half-timbered towns and the Vosges mountains in the background.
 It makes a really pleasant drive with gorgeous photo stops.
-Several of the towns are “most beautiful villages of France” and we also recommend strolling less famous, less touristy towns that we have selected for our travelers.
+Several of the Alsatian towns are “most beautiful villages of France” and we also recommend exploring less famous, less touristy towns that we have selected for our travelers.

 Most Alsace wines are white wines, in the German tradition.
 Alsace's vineyards are famous for the Sylvaner, Riesling and Gewurztraminer varieties.
 These are wines that are not produced anywhere else in France.
 Along the Alsace Wine Route, there are lots of wineries you can just walk into and taste the wines.